View and Edit Photo GPS Data

 Post This on Facebook

-Quickly post this image, location and some text to a Facebook Page
+Post this image, location and a comment to your Facebook Page

 - Upload a photo by dragging and dropping onto the area above the map.
 Alternatively, click anywhere on the area to browse your photos.

 - Once the photo has uploaded one of two events will occur:

 - The photo will be plotted on the map to represent the GPS location

 - A message will inform you that no GPS data can be found